-The CEO receives a phone and car benefit in addition to their monthly salary.
 The CEO's period of notice is six (6) months, for both the company and the CEO.
 If the contract is terminated by DNA, the CEO is entitled to severance pay that equals the CEO's salary for eight (8) months in addition to the salary paid during the notice period.